DockStudios/jmon/README.md

  * `on_first_failure`
  * `on_every_failure`

-For an example, see the `jmon/plugins/notifications/example_notification.py` plugin and the `jmon/plugins/notifications/slack_example.py` plugins
+For an example, see the [jmon/plugins/notifications/example_notification.py](jmon/plugins/notifications/example_notification.py) plugin and the [jmon/plugins/notifications/slack_example.py](jmon/plugins/notifications/slack_example.py) plugins

+## Creating Callable plugin

+Create new python module in `jmon/plugins/callable`, with a class inherting from `CallablePlugin`, implementing the following:
+ * `PLUGIN_NAME` - override property with the name of the plugin that will be called by the check step.
+ * `handle_call` - implement method, with kwargs that are expected to be passed by the check step.

+Objects for accessing run information, check methods and logging methods are available within the plugin class instance.

+For an example, see the [jmon/plugins/callable/example_callable_plugin.py](jmon/plugins/callable/example_callable_plugin.py) example plugin.

 ## Production Deployment